lamassu/lamassu-machine/INSTALL-NIX.md

 ## Running nix-shell

-To get your dev environment setup all you need to do is to run `nix-shell -I nixpkgs=https://github.com/NixOS/nixpkgs-channels/archive/nixos-19.03.tar.gz`
+To get your dev environment setup all you need to do is to run `nix-shell`

 ## Installing packages